webxdc/webxdc-types/README.md

 ### With typed payloads

-For this you need to create a `mytypes.d.ts` file declaring your payload types:
+For this you need to create a `mytypes.d.ts` file declaring your payload type:

 ```typescript
 import { WebXdc } from "webxdc-types";